 Her microchip showed she was adopted from SPCA as a kitten.
 Due to SPCA being full from the panhandle rescues, they could not take her back immediately.

-UPDATE: we have agreed to transfer her to PAWS because now it is obvious she was tossed from a car into the woods, or mistreated, and needs a chiropractic treatment, which SPCA refuses to do.
-She had her first treatment on Nov 12.
-We are monitoring to see if she needs a 2nd treatment. (she didn't)
+The SPCA agreed to transfer her to PAWS because it seemed she was tossed from a car into the woods, or mistreated, and needs a chiropractic treatment.
+Her sensitivity on her lower back is resolved and she is loving life!

 Meanwhile Iris showed signs of a urinary infection so we took her to the vet.
 To rule out everything we did a Urinalysis (negative) and an xray to check for stones.
 The only finding was a pellet lodged in her right hind thigh muscle.
 The vet determined urination was stress-related.
-So we keep her on a urinary food because it is formulated to relax a stressed out bladder and kitty, and this helps her cope .. she needs a home as the only kitty.
-Then she won't need the special food anymore.
+So we keep her on a urinary food because it is formulated to relax a stressed out bladder and kitty, and this helps her cope while in foster care.
+So, Iris would definitely prefer a home as the "queen" kitty.
+(Then she won't need the special food anymore.)

 If you are interested in adopting, please go to www.pawsfla.com and click on the Adoption Policy menu, from there you will find the online application link.